In this article, we will discuss the calibration procedure to calibrate the temperature transmitter named RTD.

 In a critical process where accuracy is essential RTD is mostly used.
 We know that RTD comes in variety like 2 wire, 3 wire and 4 wire.
 Out of them, 4 wire is most accurate as it cancels lead wire resistance error but is the most expensive.

-Now let's dig into calibration of RTD temperature transmitter.
+As we are here to know the calibration procedure we will not discuss RTD so, let's dig into the calibration of RTD temperature transmitter.
 Here we will discuss 4 wire RTD.

 Here in our example, we have taken resistance decade box to provide resistance.
 We can use other sources which can provide resistance.